cheese-zj/ChatGPT-Branch-Tree-Extension/README.md

 4. Click on any message to scroll to it
 5. When you use "Branch in new chat", the extension tracks the relationship

+## Permissions

+- `tabs`: query the active ChatGPT tab and open/focus conversations
+- `storage`: save branch metadata and settings locally
+- `scripting`: inject the content script when the action button is clicked
+- Host access to `https://chatgpt.com/*` and `https://chat.openai.com/*`

 ## How It Works

 The extension: